 Lattice Diffusion is a process whereby sapphire heats with a material that will emit metallic ions.
 Heats and chemicals are used to input elements into gems to achieve total color change.
 The heating effect in the corundum stretches its lattice to allow the diffusion of those ions.
 This heat causes them to become trapped in the lattice during the corundum cooling state.
 The stuck ions block the corundum from adjusting to its usual proportion, causing a fault that blocks the color of light from penetrating the gemstone.

 Different diffusion methods produce different results.
 Orange, yellow, and pink gems are products of Beryllium diffusion, while the blue variant is a product of Titanium diffusion.
-However, Lattice diffusion is hard to detect because it is considered a harsh treatment method, the proper name for corundum with color from lattice diffusion.
+However, for Jewelry manufacturers, Lattice diffusion is hard to detect because it is considered a harsh treatment method, the proper name for corundum with color from lattice diffusion.

 Ruby and sapphire: what makes them